2023

 Thursday, 9-21-2023: I’m beginning another read-through of my Journal.

-● For your own protection, the most important person to wear a face mask is you.
-In other words, if you’re healthy but you’re in a room with someone who has an airborne contagious illness, and just one face mask is available, it’s better that you wear it than that the sick person wears it.
+● For your own protection, the most important person to wear a facemask is you.
+In other words, if you’re healthy but you’re in a room with someone who has an airborne contagious illness, and just one facemask is available, it’s better that you wear it than that the sick person wears it.

 Friday, 9-22-2023: A toxicology expert recently wrote that a driver with a BAC (blood alcohol content) of .23 is fifty times more likely to have a crash than a driver with a BAC of .08.
 I replied: “So much for the public service announcement message, ‘Buzzed driving is drunk driving.’ . . .”